 Controversy erupted over the weekend as NFL players joined Colin Kaepernick in kneeling during the Star Spangled Banner.
 The President tweeted repeatedly in response and railed against these actions at a rally in Alabama.

-One aspect of the story haunts me.
+One aspect of the story particularly haunts me.
 (Besides the analytic geometry.)
-I am nagged by the question, How could all those well-meaning white people not see the injustice they were perpetrating on those African American women?
+I am nagged by the question, How could all those well-meaning white people not see the injustice they were perpetrating against those African American women?
 Continue reading “How Hidden Figures haunts me”

 The year 2016 has revealed many surprising things.
 Cleveland can win championships!
 The Cubs can play baseball!